The Tale of the Topless Table

 I switched out the hardware for some new glass oval knobs that I got off Amazon for only $2.70 each.
 Oh, and notice how the doors are not exactly even with each other anymore?
 Well, it turns out that the screws were as old as the table and were all stripped.
 I managed to yank jerk twist pull get all off them out except for one.
 It would NOT come out.
 So when I put the new screws in it cause the doors to be a little off.

-I’m sure in the future I can fix this, but for now I’m ok with it.
+I’m sure in the future I can fix this, but for now, I’m ok with it.
+But if you can’t fix it with yourself, better to just let SpringHillRemodeling.com take care of it!

 I paired the table with the rocking chair we found in the alley and fixed up.
 The pillows were made from thrift store sweaters.
 Super easy!
 Let me know if you’d like a tutorial.